Wondering how to become a marine biologist?

 Read this.
 Be very aware that if you’re asking for a student project, internship, or even a voluntary position, these are often extremely competitive.
 Do your homework before even thinking about getting in touch, be literate, and be considerate of your recipient’s time.

-Also, everyone is very busy, and they simply may not have read it, or had a chance to respond yet.
+Everyone is very busy, and they simply may not have read your message, or had a chance to respond yet.
 Being gently persistent is a useful life skill… but ensure you’ve covered all of the bases above first!